 A browser extension can easily be added to your own browser or browsers.
 It increases the functionality of browsers by adding new options.
 Browser extensions exist for a wide variety of applications and can make research work much easier.
 Here are some browser extensions that work well to help you find Open Access literature and royalty-free images (in alphabetical order):

-The CC Search Browser Extension allows you to search for images that have a Creative Commons license.
-You can download the images and, thanks to the browser extension, assign them directly to:the owner or author.
-For more information about the CC Search Browser Extension, see the tool overview.
+The CC Search Browser Extension allows you to search for images that have a Creative Commons licence.
+You can download the images and, thanks to the browser extension, assign them directly to the owner or author.

 - Endnote Klick / Kopernio